PeterWalton01/Mixed_Messages/README.md

 This project was complete as part of the Codecademy Full-Stack Engineer course.
 Specifically the project covers the _Mixed Messages_ portfolio project.

-The purpose of the project is to provide a utility than returns random messages about a fictitious football games.
+The purpose of the project is to provide a utility than returns random messages about a fictitious football game.
 Each time the utility is run, a new random message is produced.
 The message consists of several randomly generated elements:

 1. A pair of goals-scored values, one for the home team and one for the away team.
 2. A pair of competing team are selected at random.